casey-sayre/py-aws-devcontainer/README.md

 ## Devcontainer
 This repository provides a "dot-devcontainer" directory with `Dockerfile` and `devcontainer.json` files.
 These files can be copied into the toplevel `.devcontainer` directory of a project.
 These files add `AWS CLI` and `CDK` to the Python-Poetry base container for a full development environment.
+`devcontainer.json` includes useful vscode extensions that are installed in the container.

 ## Vscode
 This repository provides a "dot-vscode" directory with a `settings.json` file.
 This provides project-level settings values for a uniform editing experience across projects.
 Among other things, it sets `black-formatter`, `max-line-length 120`.
 This file can be copied into the toplevel `.vscode` directory of a project.